-The Technology Assistance Center (TAC), while located on the Monroe Street campus, still provides technical support to the Deming Way campus.
-TAC staff can be reached via e-mail at technology-assistance@edgewood.edu or via phone at (608) 663-6900 from the Deming Way campus.
+The Technology Assistance Center (TAC), while located on the Monroe Street Campus, still provides technical support to the Deming Way Campus.
+TAC staff can be reached via e-mail at technology-assistance@edgewood.edu or via phone at (608) 663-6900 from the Deming Way Campus.

-For more details on hardware and software, please visit the main CIS MyEdgewood site at http://my.edgewood.edu/sites/services/cis/.
-Only current students, faculty, and staff can access MyEdgewood (your full Edgewood e-mail address and password is required for logging in from off-campus computers).
+For more details on hardware and software, please visit the main ITSO MyEdgewood site at http://my.edgewood.edu/sites/services/itso.
+Please note that you may need to use your Edgewood e-mail address and password to log into and view portions of this site from off-campus computers.